 We do have Sri Lankan new year that falls in April every year, even though we make traditional Sri Lankan sweets such as oil cakes, kokis etc… we also don’t forget to add pieces of butter cakes.

 it is sooo easy to make a butter cake and so easy to remember it because it’s 250g of everything ( sugar, flour, eggs, butter) but the process of making the butter cake that makes it a good cake or a bad cake.

 What’s the secret to a moist and soft butter cake?

 Butter, Butter, Butter!!!! the butter needs to be the correct softness in order to get the softest cake.
 I cannot emphasise this enough!!!

 Oven temperature, we need this cake to be cooked at a low temperature for a longer time, so follow my oven instructions.

 It is very important to use the correct tray to bake the cake, the correct height and width are very necessary, if you bake this cake in a very large tray, then the butter cake will be flat and will not be soft and spongy, so make sure the correct tray dimensions are used for this recipe.

 There is a few reasons as to why Butter cake turn dense and dry, read below to find out how to avoid it.

 How to get the butter to room temperature?

-Now, most of the people fail to make this recipe perfect, as the butter plays a huge role.
-The butter needs to be room temperature. don’t ever microwave it to soften it, as this will make the cake oily.
-The best is to cut the butter into small cubes and keep it at room temperature until its soft.
-But if you are in a country where it is cold and its winter then there is spreadable butter in supermarkets and I use that, I don’t keep it at room temperature, I use it straight from the fridge because it’s already softened.
+Now, most people fail to make this recipe perfect, as butter plays a huge role.
+The butter needs to be at room temperature. don’t ever microwave it to soften it, as this will make the cake oily.
+The best is to cut the butter into small cubes and keep it at room temperature until it’s soft.
+But if you are in a country where it is cold and it’s winter then there is spreadable butter in supermarkets and I use that, I don’t keep it at room temperature, I use it straight from the fridge because it’s already softened.